 MAKE YOUR VOICE HEARD AT THE POLLS!!

-Click HERE to Make sure your Voter Registration MATCHES your Georgia ID and Apply for your Absentee Ballot!
+Click HERE to register to vote, to find your elected officials, to find voter information, and also make sure your registration MATCHES your Georgia ID and Apply for your Absentee Ballot!

 - Can I vote by mail?

 - Any Georgia voter can vote absentee by mail without an excuse.